n8n-io/n8n-docs/README.md

 * Pip
 * n8n recommends using a virtual environment when working with Python, such as [venv](https://docs.python.org/3/tutorial/venv.html).
 * Follow the [recommended configuration and auto-complete](https://squidfunk.github.io/mkdocs-material/creating-your-site/#minimal-configuration) guidance for the theme.
 This will help when working with the `mkdocs.yml` file.
+* The repo includes a `.editorconfig` file.
+Make sure your local editor settings **do not override** these settings.
+In particular:
+	- Don't allow your editor to replace tabs with spaces.
+This can affect our code samples (which must retain tabs for people building nodes).
+	- One tab must be equivalent to four spaces.

 ### Steps